Community Economic Development Facilitator

 Personal appearance is important for Volunteers representing the Peace Corps and Dominican partner agencies.
 Dominicans consider personal appearance to be an important indicator about a person, and a Volunteer’s appearance will influence their relationship with the community.
 Volunteers are expected to dress to Dominican standards for development professionals.

 Peace Corps Dominican Republic (PCDR) provides support to a diverse group of Volunteers.
 Volunteers use their experiences as members of different underrepresented groups to help their peers navigate social, cultural, political, religious, personal, and other challenges.
 Current support networks include the Diversity and Inclusion Committee, the Marginalized Voices Support Group, and the Pride LGBTQ Support Group.
-Some considerations are:
+Please see below for additional considerations.

 Sexual Orientation: Intolerant attitudes towards the LGBTQ community are still held by many people.
 While same-sex relationships are not illegal in the Dominican Republic, most Dominican communities only accept heterosexual relationships.
 However, LGBTQ Volunteers find safe spaces within the PCDR network and when visiting larger metropolitan areas.